fwolling/PPGraw/README.md

 ### Evaluated Datasets

-Excerpts from the reviewed datasets: Short close-up of few pulses on the left, a 30-second window in the middle, and its respective frequency spectrum (FFT) on the right.
+The following figures show excerpts from the reviewed datasets: Short close-up of few pulses on the left, a 30-second window in the middle, and its respective frequency spectrum (FFT) on the right.
 Note that the PPG-BP dataset (S05) contains only snippets of 2.1 s length.
 Frequency bands: very low frequency (VLF, < 0.167 Hz, red), low frequency (LF, 0.167 to 0.667 Hz, orange), and intermediate frequency (IF, 0.5 to 3.0 Hz , green) while the high frequency (HF, > 3.0 Hz) noise and harmonics are clipped.

 **S01:** MAXREFDES100# [<a href="#ref_s01">Biagetti et al.</a>, <a href="https://www.sciencedirect.com/science/article/pii/S2352340919314003" target="_blank">data</a>]
 <img src="https://github.com/fwolling/PPGraw/blob/main/figures/01_maxrefdes100.png" alt="S01: MAXREFDES100#" style="float: left; margin-right: 10px;" />